evanmayer/hotspot/HOWTO.md

  The coordinate system of the robot therefore has its origin at the SW corner, where the aluminum alignment tab on the fixed frame meets the aluminum extrusion face.

-## Input Files
+# Input Files

+There are two types of input files: `geometry` and `profile`.
+Read on to learn what they are for and what is inside each.

+#### Ok, but is there an easy way to make a new one?

-There are two types of input files: `geometry` and `profile` `.ipynb` files are provided in the input directories to assist with making these input files.
+`.ipynb` files are provided in the `data/input/*` directories to assist with making these input files.
+Most likely, you will only need `data/input/create_profile.ipynb`.

-The Raspberry Pi does not have Jupyter installed, so you may want to run these notebooks on your own machine.
+The Raspberry Pi does not have Jupyter installed, so you would need a local checkout of `hotspot` or a copy of these notebooks to run on your own machine.
+Then simply copy the new files to the Raspberry Pi's `/data/input/*` directory with `scp`.

 ### Geometry
-Geometry files are one-line .csv files in `hotspot/data/input/geometry`.
+Geometry files are one-line .csv files in `data/input/geometry`.

 `create_geometry.ipynb` is provided to script the creation of geometry files.